ZeroEkkusu/ZeroEkkusu/README.md

 Gm,

-I'm a new full-stack web3 dev, focusing on Solidity.
-I think in terms of *products*!
+I'm building and mastering full-stack web3 dev with focus on Solidity!

 I use Foundry and Brownie for development.